Nikhil22/udacity-nanodegree-self-driving-car/term1/behavioral-cloning/writeup_template.md

 After a big of research, I cropped the images.
 I realized that not all parts of the image are necessary for my model, or have anything to do with driving/steering.
 I also have a habit of normalizing the data for a cleaner convergence so I did that.
-I made the images smaller, to simplify the data.
+I made the images smaller to simplify the data.
 Lastly, I shuffled the data.
 95% of the data went into the validation set.

 The validation set was to diagnose my model, particularly tell whether it had high bias (underfitting) or high variance (overfitting)

-I found that 23 epochs was ideal.
+I found that 22 epochs was ideal.